TS Calculator (True Shooting Percentage)

 What is more, from the perspective of a fan, it's also good to know your favorite player's chances of winning.
-Whether you're into sport betting and want to make sure the odds are in your favor, or a casual fan who just wants to know some details about your team, the true shooting percentage statistic will allow you to estimate the skills of your idols as precisely as possible.
+Whether you're into sports betting and want to make sure the odds are in your favor, or a casual fan who just wants to know some details about your team, the true shooting percentage statistic will allow you to estimate the skills of your idols as precisely as possible.

 TS% values of professional basketball players

 If you're curious about the typical true shooting percentage of professional basketball players, take a look at this table of the 10 highest TS% values in the NBA (courtesy of).